 Operating within and as a part of the TU College of Law Legal Clinic, the Tulsa Immigrant Resource Network (TIRN) continues the work of the Immigrant Rights Project by providing direct service to Tulsa’s noncitizen population.
 TIRN is separately funded through a generous grant from the George Kaiser Family Foundation.

 In addition to direct services, TIRN, often with the assistance of law clinic students, provides education on immigration law and process, as well as immigrants’ rights, to the community at large and to legal and nonlegal providers to the noncitizen population.
 TIRN also takes on advocacy projects that benefit the noncitizen community at large in the Tulsa area.
 The TIRN fellow is a recent law school graduate licensed to practice law.

-TIRN operates downtown in the Oxley College of Health Sciences, sharing space with the Hurricane Health Clinic and the University of Tulsa’s graduate school of psychology.
+TIRN operates downtown in the Oxley College of Health Sciences building, sharing space with the Hurricane Health Clinic and the University of Tulsa’s graduate program in psychology.

 “I decided to volunteer with TIRN because I am always looking for opportunities to keep my Spanish language skills sharp and to actually help people in a meaningful way.
-Although many times the clients have harrowing and sad stories about their journey toward citizenship in the US, they are also incredibly inspiring and courageous.
+Although many times the clients have harrowing and sad stories about their journey toward citizenship in the U.S., they are also incredibly inspiring and courageous.
 Helping out at TIRN usually leaves me feeling hopeful about the resiliency of the human spirit and inspired to use the practice of law to impact real people and seek justice for all.”
-Leslie Briggs, J.D.
-Candidate 2019
+(Leslie Briggs, JD ’20)